 How much does ransomware removal cost

-To fully understand the costs associated with removing ransomware from your environment, we will break it down into two stages: ransomware removal and vulnerability scanning.
+To fully understand the costs associated with removing ransomware from your environment, we will divide the task into two stages: ransomware removal and vulnerability scanning.

 - Malware